- Rapid Reference 🚀

 - Gallstone-induced: Ideally, delayed cholecystectomy later on during the patient's admission for acute pancreatitis.

 - The American Gastroenterological Association recommends against routine urgent ERCP in patients with acute biliary pancreatitis without cholangitis.
 Most studies of ERCP have failed to show benefit.

 - The strongest indication for ERCP is definite or suspected ascending cholangitis (which sometimes occurs simultaneously with pancreatitis, serving as a focus of septic shock).
 Evidence of cholangitis may include:

-- ERCP may also be indicated for patients with evidence of choledocholithiasis (e.g. persistently elevated bilirubin, impacted stone visualized radiographically).
+- ERCP may also be considered for patients with evidence of persistent choledocholithiasis (e.g., persistently elevated bilirubin, impacted stone visualized radiographically).

 - When in doubt about the need for ERCP, possible approaches are:

 - (1) Follow the patient clinically, with serial monitoring of liver function tests and overall picture.